karisigurd4/DocumentLab/Documentation/Configuration.md

 ### Adding contextual information files

-If you need DocumentLab to understand custom contextual inforamtion you can achieve that by providing your own newline separated text files in the *context* folder.
+If you need DocumentLab to understand custom contextual information you can achieve that by providing your own newline separated text files in the *context* folder.
 These files are loaded dynamically upon DocumentLab startup and you should be able to use them directly without further configuration.

 *Note:* There is a configuration parameter specifically intended for configuring street address information files in *Data\Configuration\FromFileConfiguration.json*.
 There aren't further configuration options available for dynamically loaded contextual files at the moment.